phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Naming for Property values:  All `AXON/Property` instances should be declared with the suffix `Property`.
 For example, if a visible property is added, it should have the name `visibleProperty` instead of simply `visible`.
 This will help to avoid confusion with non-Property definitions.

+- [ ] Properties should use type-specific subclasses where appropriate (.e.g BooleanProperty, NumberProperty, StringProperty) or provide documentation as to why they are not.

+- [ ] Are Property value validation options (`valueType`, `validValues`, etc...) utilized?
+Is their presence or lack thereof properly documented?

 - [ ] Line comments should generally be preceded by a blank line.
 For example:

 ```js